formicary/remoterun/README.md

 SSL certificates are mandatory.
 To generate them run ssl/certs.sh or use some other means.
 RemoteRun uses the java support for Java Key Store format or PKCS12 (.pfx) format certificate/trust stores.

-The simplest way to get started is not to call the RemoteRunMaster class directly but instead in your spring (or similar) configuration use SimpleRemoteRun as follows:
+The simplest way to get started with the code is to take a look at /examples/src/main/java/net/formicary/remoterun/examples/SimpleRemoteRunMaster.java

+To use it yourself without any immediate behaviour when an agent connects:

     @Bean(destroyMethod = "shutdown")
     @Autowired
     @Lazy(false)
-    public SimpleRemoteRun remoteRun(@Value("${remoterun.listen.host:}") String host, @Value("${remoterun.listen.port:1081}") int port, AgentConnectionCallback callback) {
+    public RemoteRunMaster remoteRun(@Value("${remoterun.listen.host:}") String host, @Value("${remoterun.listen.port:1081}") int port, final BeanFactory beanFactory) {
+      RemoteRunMaster master = new RemoteRunMaster();
       InetSocketAddress bindAddress = host == null || host.length() == 0 ? new InetSocketAddress(port) : new InetSocketAddress(host, port);
+      master.bind(bindAddress);
+      return master;
+    }

+If you want to have agents do something on connection, you can change the above to create the RemoteRunMaster as
+follows:

-      return SimpleRemoteRun.start(bindAddress, new AgentStateFactory<MyImplementationOfAgentCallback>() {
+    RemoteRunMaster master = new RemoteRunMaster(new AgentConnectionCallback() {
       @Override
-        public MyImplementationOfAgentCallback newConnection(AgentConnection connection) {
+      public void agentConnected(AgentConnection agentConnection) {
-          return new MyImplementationOfAgentCallback(connection);
       }

+      @Override
+      public void messageReceived(AgentConnection agentConnection, RemoteRun.AgentToMaster message) throws Exception {
+      }

+      @Override
+      public void agentDisconnected(AgentConnection agentConnection) {
+      }
     });

+To obtain the list of connected agents at a later point, you can use RemoteRunMaster.getConnectedClients:

+    for(AgentConnection connection : master.getConnectedClients()) {
     }

-Then you need to implement the AgentCallback interface and make the agents do what you want:

-    public class MyImplementationOfAgentCallback implements AgentCallback {
+Once you have an AgentConnection object, you can run a command on an agent as follows:

+    RemoteRun.MasterToAgent.Builder command = MessageHelper.runCommand("/bin/echo", "Hello World!");
+    TextOutputCallback callback = new TextOutputCallback() {
       @Override
-      public void messageReceived(AgentConnection agentConnection, RemoteRun.AgentToMaster message) throws Exception {
+      public void onStdOut(String line) {
-        if (message.getMessageType() == RemoteRun.AgentToMaster.MessageType.AGENT_INFO) {
-          // Do something on establishment of connection } else {
-          // Do something when a message is received
+        // called for each line of stdout
       }

+      @Override
+      public void onStdErr(String line) {
+        // called for each line of stderr
       }

       @Override
+      public void onExit(int exitCode, String exitReason) {
+        // called when process has exited and all stdout/stderr has been processed }
+    };
+    TextOutputRequest request = new TextOutputRequest(command, callback);
+    // Note that there are a couple of other constructors in TextOutputRequest including max line length and charset
+    // These default to 4096 and UTF-8 respectively.
+    connection.request(request);

+To send a file or directory to the agent:

+    connection.upload(sourcePath, targetRootDirectory, new UploadCompleteCallback() {
+      @Override
-      public void close(AgentConnection agentConnection) throws Exception {
+      public void uploadComplete(AgentConnection agent, long requestId, String targetPath, boolean success) {
-        // Do something when an agent disconnects
+        // do something on upload completion
       }
+    });

+To request a file or directory from the agent:

+    connection.download(remoteSource, targetRootDirectory, new FileDownloadCallback() {
+      @Override
+      public void onExit(int exitCode, String exitReason) {
+        // do something on download completion
       }

-To send a message to an agent, you can use the established connections held in SimpleRemoteRun:

-    for(AgentConnection connection : simpleRemoteRun.getAgents().keySet()) {
-      connection.write(RemoteRun.MasterToAgent.newBuilder()
-        .setMessageType(RUN_COMMAND)
-        .setRequestId(RemoteRunMaster.getNextRequestId())
-        .setRunCommand(RemoteRun.MasterToAgent.RunCommand.newBuilder().setCmd("echo").addArgs("Thanks for connecting!"))
-        .build());
-    }
+    }));

 ## System Properties